 The corresponding MIH primitive of this message is defined in 7.4.33.3.

-This message is used by the MIHF to deliver a credential from a PoS.
+This message is used by the MIHF to deliver a credential from a PoS used for creating an EAP-generated MIH SA.
+EncryptedCredential is decrypted by the leaf key of the MN.